blackb1rd/auto-truewifi-router-ipk/README.md

 Auto-truewifi-router-ipkg
 =========================

-This package contains script auto connect truewifi
+This package contains script auto connect truewifi for Openwrt

 How to install
 --------------